aptech/docs/docs/CR-design.rst

     -7    -13      0     -1
      5     -3     12      8

 This last print statement shows us that we have indeed changed the order of the rows.
-In x the row order is 1, 2, 3, 4.
-However, in x2, the row order is 3, 1, 4, 2 (i.e. the third row is now first, the first row is now second, etc.)
+In *x* the row order is 1, 2, 3, 4.
+However, in *x2*, the row order is 3, 1, 4, 2 (i.e. the third row is now first, the first row is now second, etc.)

 Source
 ------